ColibrITD-SAS/mpqp/docs/execution-extras.rst

 Execution
 __________

-IonQ's hardware is accessible through cirq, so see :ref:`cirq-exec` for execution functions for IonQ's hardware.
+IonQ's hardware is accessible through cirq, so see Circ's :ref:`cirq-exec` section for the functions used for IonQ's hardware.

 .. _con-setup: